SpanouMaria/JTAG-Tap-Controller/README.md

 This repository contains the full implementation of the **JTAG Boundary Scan Architecture**, based on Exercises **3** and **4** from the course *Testability and Dependability of Electronic Systems* (University of Ioannina).

 The project includes all fundamental JTAG components, the TAP controller FSM, Boundary Scan Cells, Instruction Register logic, multiplexers, and integration of the complete boundary scan chain around a CUT (Circuit Under Test).
-Sources: :contentReference[oaicite:2]{index=2} :contentReference[oaicite:3]{index=3}

 ---